0xSpaceShard/starknet-devnet-js/README.md

 # Compatibility

+## Devnet compatibility

 This library version is compatible with Devnet `v0.2.0`.

-[Devnet's balance checking functionality](https://0xspaceshard.github.io/starknet-devnet-rs/docs/balance#check-balance) is not provided in this library because it is simply replaceable using starknet.js, as witnessed by the [getAccountBalance function](./test/util.ts#L57)
+[Devnet's balance checking functionality](https://0xspaceshard.github.io/starknet-devnet-rs/docs/balance#check-balance) is not provided in this library because it is simply replaceable using starknet.js, as witnessed by the [getAccountBalance](./test/util.ts#L57) function.

+## Environment compatibility

+This library is intended for use with Node.js, not in a browser environment.
+In browsers, you can only use [`DevnetProvider`](#connect-to-a-running-instance) for connecting to an already running Devnet instance, but you cannot [spawn a new Devnet](#spawn-a-new-devnet), because that relies on modules not present in the browser engine.

+To enable the use of `DevnetProvider` in browser, you need to configure sources for modules otherwise reported as not found.
+See [this issue](https://github.com/0xSpaceShard/starknet-devnet-js/issues/26) and [this SO answer](https://stackoverflow.com/a/51669301) for more info, but generally, if using webpack, it should be enough to populate a config file with the desired polyfill implementations or with `false` values.

 # Usage